 Douglas Wass 1983 Reith Lecture The Privileged Adviser is a highly readable review of the relationship between Minister and senior official as it was then, and as it is still supposed to be.

-Documents: Civil servants are employed by the Crown under the Royal Prerogative and with powers delegated to them under various Acts, regulations, instructions etc. The most important of these are:
+Civil servants are employed by the Crown under the Royal Prerogative and powers delegated under the Prerogative and under various Acts, regulations, instructions etc. The most important of these are:

 - the Civil Service Order in Council 1991,